ellysh/bash-programming-from-scratch/manuscript/answers.md

 r = -5437 - (-17) * 319 = -14
 ```

 You can use this [Python script](https://github.com/ellysh/bash-programming-from-scratch/blob/master/manuscript/resources/code/Answers/remainer-modulo.py) to check your calculations.
+Call the `getRemainder` and `getModulo` functions for your pair of numbers.
+Then print the results using the `print` function.
+Take the existing function calls in this script as examples.

 ##### Exercise 3-9.
 Bitwise NOT

-First, let us calculate bitwise NOT for unsigned two-byte integers.
+First, let's calculate bitwise NOT for unsigned two-byte integers.
+You get the following results:
 {line-numbers: false}
 ```
  56 = 0000 0000 0011 1000